 For the purposes of this statement, "personally identifiable information" means any information relating to an identified or identifiable individual who is the subject of the information.

-The Ottawa Public Library (OPL) and the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA)
+The OPL and the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA)

-The Ottawa Public Library collects personal information of library users under the authority of section 23(2) of the Public Libraries Act, R.S.O.
-1990, c.P.44, and personal information will only be used to administer services and programs at the Ottawa Public Library.
+The OPL collects personal information of library customers under the authority of section 23(2) of the Public Libraries Act, R.S.O.
+1990, c.P.44, and personal information will only be used to administer services and programs at the OPL.

-For the purposes of the registration of library users and the administration of circulating items, the Ottawa Public Library collects the following types of personal information: name, address, telephone number, email address and language preference.
+For the purposes of the registration of library customers and the administration of circulating items, the OPL collects the following types of personal information: name, address, telephone number, email address and language preference.

 If you bring a library card that belongs to another person, it implies consent for you to pick up material on hold for that person.
 It does not allow you to have access to other services and programs or access to information in that person’s record.

-Various websites may be linked through the Ottawa Public Library’s website.
+Various websites may be linked through the OPL’s website.
 Visitors to linked websites are advised to check the privacy statements on those sites and to be cautious about providing personal information without a clear understanding of how that information will be used.

 You may request access to your personal information at the Ottawa Public Library.
 You have the right to request the correction of any personal information that is incorrect or incomplete.
 Staff in any branch can help you correct personal information.